cubee-cb/linux-vr-compat/README.md

 # linux-vr-compat
 Testing VR games on my Linux setup with WiVRn and WlxOverlay.

 Currently, WiVRn has incorrect controller offsets for PICO 4 controllers.
 Status on them fixing it is [as stated here](https://github.com/WiVRn/WiVRn/issues/94).
-Was silent for a month until the day I wrote this page.

 ## Setup